Cambridge Tree Project

 (Asimina triloba) Deer Resistant

 We offer pawpaws sourced from the northern extreme of their native range; these trees have withstood -32F (no wind) along Koshkonong Creek in the CamRock park system in Cambridge with no cold injury.
-The exceptional buttery yellow fall leaf color (see picture immediately above, taken at the UW Arboretum) on larger, droopy, and tropical looking leaves makes quite a landscape impression in fall.
+The exceptional buttery yellow fall leaf color (see in middle, above, taken at the UW Arboretum) on larger, droopy, and tropical looking leaves makes quite a landscape impression in fall.
 Edible, flavorful, and highly nutritious fruit also appears in fall.
 Will reach 15-20 ft. high and wide.
 A pawpaw planted near Nikolay School on South Street in Cambridge is growing 12 inches annually.
 Nearly native, it grows across the lake in lower Michigan in the forest understory.

 NOTE: at least two paw paws are required to assure cross pollination to yield a fruit set.